Last updated: 06 October 2021

 Modern cryptography (computer-based encryption)

-In the early 1970s: IBM forms a 'crypto group,' which designs a block cipher to protect its customers' data.
+In the early 1970s: IBM formed a 'crypto group,' which designed a block cypher to protect its customers' data.
 In 1973, the US adopted it as a national standard - the Data Encryption Standard, or DES.
-It remains in use until it cracked in 1997.
+It remained in use until it cracked in 1997.

 In 1976, Whitfield Diffie and Martin Hellman published a research paper on what would be defined as the Diffie-Hellman key exchange.

-For the first time, the code key was no longer a pre-arranged key but a pair of keys (one public, one private but mathematically linked) dynamically created for every correspondent.
+For the first time, the code key was no longer pre-arranged, but a pair of keys (one public, one private but mathematically linked) was dynamically created for every correspondent.

 2000: the Advanced Encryption Standard replaces DES, or AES (asymmetric key - the user and sender must know the same secret key), found through a competition open to the public.
 Today, AES is available royalty-free worldwide and is approved for use in classified US government information.

 2005: Elliptic-curve cryptography (ECC) is an advanced public-key cryptography scheme and allows shorter encryption keys.
-Elliptic curve cryptosystems are more difficult to break than RSA and Diffie-Hellman.
+Elliptic curve cryptosystems are more challenging to break than RSA and Diffie-Hellman.